rstudio/webshot2/README.md

 webshot2
 ========

-**webshot2** is meant to be a replacement for [webshot](https://wch.github.io/webshot/), except that instead of using PhantomJS, it uses headless Chrome.
+**webshot2** is meant to be a replacement for [webshot](https://wch.github.io/webshot/), except that instead of using PhantomJS, it uses headless Chrome via the [Chromote](https://github.com/rstudio/chromote) package

 ## Installation